Universal Mixed Elliptic Motives: Moduli Spaces of Elliptic Curves

 \subsubsection{The line bundle $\cL^\an$}

 The restriction of $\cL^\an$ to $\M_{1,1}^\an$ is the orbifold quotient of the trivial line bundle $\C\times\h \to \h$ by the $\SL_2(\Z)$ action

 It is an orbifold line bundle over $\M_{1,1}^\an$.
-Its restriction to the punctured $q$-disk $\D^\ast$ is naturally isomorphic to the trivial bundle $\C\times\D^\ast \to \D^\ast$, and therefore extends naturally to a (trivial) line bundle over $\D$.
+Its restriction (i.e., pullback) to the punctured $q$-disk

+is naturally isomorphic to the trivial bundle $\C\times\D^\ast \to \D^\ast$, and therefore extends naturally to a (trivial) line bundle over $\D$.
 The line bundle $\cL^\an$ over $\Mbar_{1,1}$ is the unique extension of the line bundle above to $\Mbar_{1,1}^\an$ that restricts to this trivial bundle over the $q$-disk.